Revenue activities

 Service.
 This involves all follow-up interactions with the customer to ensure they are getting value from the product.
 It may involve regular maintenance of the product.
 It may also involve a customer returning a defective item and demanding a fix or a refund.
 Some businesses don’t have service at all, while others are fanatical about customer service.

 Building a brand.
-This includes stating the brand style and usage rules.
+This includes defining the brand style and usage rules.

 Social media.
 Maintain a social media presence to build awareness of the product and teach the brand.
 Create links between other topics and the product.
 Also responsible for responding to complaints.